-It has been either the absence of the moral guidance of faith seen in ideologues, seen in the social engineering of the Nazis and Communists or the fanatical elements of religion, witnessed throughout history that have been the greatest threat.
+It has been either the absence of the moral guidance of faith seen in ideologues, in the social engineering of the Nazis and Communists, or in the fanatical elements of religion, witnessed throughout history, that have been the greatest threats.
 The Holocaust caused by the Nazis and the mass purges of the Communists must be weighed against the slaughter caused during the Crusades, Inquisition, Salem Witch Trials, and recent excesses of Christian sects.
 Then, as now, the majority stood by and allowed a minority of sociopaths or fanatics take control.
 Looking back at these troubled times, governments, including our own, have overcompensated.
-The sins of the fathers has weighed heavily on the sons and daughters, who shy away from condemning extremism, and in so doing, have encouraged riots, terror, and overbearing attitude of totalitarian regimes.
+The sins of the fathers have weighed heavily on their sons and daughters, who shy away from condemning extremism, and in so doing, have encouraged riots, terror, and the overbearing attitude of totalitarian regimes.

 To answer this question, we must look at the reasons for this complacency and attitude.
 What motivates most folks?

 In addition to enabling parents, are the media and education.
 Parents (another subject altogether), of course, are the earliest point at which children’s attitude go awry.
-Suffice it to say, the environment therein is often a strong causal factor.
-In addition to lack of parental supervision, abuse, and neglect, Children, a growing number in broken homes, are strongly influenced by the programming on television and their zombie-like love of ipad and computer games.
+It’s a matter of do’s and don’ts.
+They either do their best (which is many times wrong), over do it as disciplinarians, or don’t do enough as absentee parents or enablers.
+Suffice it to say, the environment therein is often a strong, but not the only causal factor.
+In addition to lack of inadequate supervision, abuse, and neglect, Children in a growing number of both normal and broken homes are strongly influenced by the programming on television and their zombie-like love of ipad and computer games.
 They hear the same propaganda their parents hear and, despite so-called filtering of programming, are bombarded with negativity in what they watch and the games they play.
-In the classroom, students are also influenced.
+In the classroom, students are also influenced with propaganda the runs contrary to family values.
 They are given revisionist history, which has turned the hard facts of history into social commentary.
 Students are shown alternate lifestyles, alternate perspectives of society, and alternate ways of viewing the world.
 It’s right that they be taught tolerance for others and good values, but there is, along with the desensitizing effect of television, a watering down of basic values for the sake of fairness to the various groups and a playing down of America’s greatness in order to show inequality, that is increasingly exaggerated.
 I was shocked when I read a high school history book.
 One would think we started World War Two!
 The result of this media/scholastic education is twofold: children are being taught to be doubters and pacifists.
 Is it any wonder that most young men and women avoid joining the military and many politicians, particularly liberals, are anti-military in thought?
 Our system is growing a crop of future planners and leaders who don’t have the necessary resolve or will to face evil.
-Because of what they learn at home and how they are influenced by the electronic media, educational, in many ways, is merely the final corrupter of youth….How can we blame them for what we allow to happen.
+Because of what they learn at home and how they are influenced by the electronic media, education, in many ways, is merely the final corrupter of youth….How can we blame them for what we allow to happen.
 What kind of world are we preparing them for?

 2. The Myths of Our Day